ENGR101-AVC/AVC/README.md

 Now download the AVC_robot and AVC_server folders and unzip them into your folder of choice.

 Open the C:SFML folder and open the folder "include" and copy the file path for it.
-Then open the makefile file in the AVC_robot folder with geany and paste the file path into line that starts with "INCLUDE" just after the "-I" and delete the place holder path.
-Open C:SFML again and out the file lib and copy the file path.
-Paste the lib file path in the that starts with "LIBS" after "-L" and delete the place holder path.
-Repear this instruction but instead use the makefile file in the AVC_server folder.
+Then open the makefile file in the AVC_robot folder with geany and paste the file path into the line that starts with "INCLUDE" just after the "-I" and delete the place holder path.
+Open C:SFML again and open the file "lib" and copy the file path.
+Paste the lib file path in the line that starts with "LIBS" after "-L" and delete the place holder path.
+Repeat this instruction but instead use the makefile file in the AVC_server folder.

 Then, delete the server3.o file and server3 FILE from the AVC_server folder and the robot.o and robot FILE from the AVC_robot folder.